 Non-urgent advice: Delays to surgery

-There may be surgery delays because our COVID safety approach means we have had to reduce capacity e.g. allowing time for deep cleaning.
-We are addressing this by using theatres in private hospitals but capacity is not back to normal.
+There may be surgery delays because our COVID safety approach means we had to reduce capacity e.g. allowing time for deep cleaning.
+We are addressing this by using theatres in private hospitals but capacity is not back to normal yet.
 Patients waiting are being reviewed on a case by case basis by their treating team and prioritised accordingly.
 If your surgery has been delayed and you experience new symptoms or feel concerned, please contact your treating team.

 Non-urgent advice: Cancer Support Team